stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 The assembler will follow the opcode by the operand, if there is one.
 The operand is one or two bytes in size so every machine instruction is either one, two, or three bytes in size.

 The 6503 is little endian so any addresses in the program get encoded LSB first and MSB second.
-For example, if an operation has the operand of the address `$1234`, `$12` being the MSB and `$34` being the LSB, then the assembler will encode that address in the machine code as `$3412`.
+For example, if an operation has the operand of the address `$1234` (`$12` being the MSB and `$34` being the LSB) then the assembler will encode that address as `$3412`.

 ### Labels

 A label is used to associate a name with a particular location in the program code.
 Any use of a label as an operand gets replaced at build time by either the address of the location that it is associated with or the relative offset to it.
 (The exact replacement value depends on the addressing mode used.)
 This makes the code more readable and avoids the use of hardcoded program code addresses.

-Each label is declared using a colon, with the assigned name being case sensitive.
+Each label is declared using a colon, with the assigned identifier being case sensitive.
 The following code declares the label `this_is_a_label`:

 ```asm6502
 this_is_a_label: